davidserra9/Simulator_Class_D_Amp/README.md

-# Class D Amplifier Simulator
+# Class D Amplifier Simulator with any Matlab Toolbox